hms-dbmi/hail-on-AWS-spot-instances/README.md

 # Hail on Amazon EMR: `cloudformation` tool with spot instances

 This `cloudformation` tool  (MAC and Linux compatible) creates an EMR 5.23.0 cluster with Spark 2.4.0, using [spot instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-spot-instances.html), a cost effective option  (using a bid price) to deploy clusters.
 Once your cluster is up and running it will have the latest [**Hail 0.2**](https://www.hail.is) version and `Jupyter Lab` installed.
+See sample file in the `notebook` folder, pre-loaded in `Jupyter Lab` for you to use as starting point.

 ## IMPORTANT: Software requirements